ngnmai02/onboarding-mate/README.md

 For more information related to the dataset and its subset, please visit: https://huggingface.co/datasets/Salesforce/wikitext

-Please not that the example code can be run smoothly but the performance is not optimized due to random hyperparameters.
+Please note that the example code can be run smoothly but the performance is not optimized due to random hyperparameters.

 **🚀 Prerequisites**